Trump administration falls behind on wildfire prevention with risky fire season ahead

 Last fall, Hurteau faced the toughest day of his career.

 The forest had gotten denser by not having a major wildfire since 1865.
-It was also dotted with dead trees, victims of California's extended drought a decade ago which allowed beetles to move in.
-Hurteau and his colleagues saw that the forest was at risk and in 2020, started planning a prescribed burn.
+It was also dotted with dead trees, victims of California's extended drought a decade ago that allowed beetles to move in.
+Hurteau and his colleagues saw that the forest was at risk and, in 2020, started planning a prescribed burn.

 "We all knew that this is what the forest needed in order to decrease the chance that a high-severity wildfire rolled through there and killed off all the old-growth pines," Hurteau says.